Content Management with Sanity MCP and Continue

 Now you can use natural language prompts to manage your Sanity content and schemas.
 The Continue agent automatically calls the appropriate Sanity MCP tools.

-You can add prompts to your agent’s configuration for easy access in future sessions.
-Go to your agent in the Continue Hub, click Edit, and add prompts under the Prompts section.
+You can add prompts to your agent's configuration for easy access in future sessions.
+Go to your agent in the Continue Mission Control, click Edit, and add prompts under the Prompts section.

 Where to run these workflows: